Osteoporosis is characterised by low bone mass and micro-architectural deterioration of bone with resulting fragility and fracture risk.

 Side effects include cellulitis and hypocalcaemia.
 Monitoring of calcium may be required.
 It is contraindicated in hypocalcaemia and hypersensitivity and avoided in pregnancy.
 Rarely osteonecrosis of the jaw and atypical femoral fractures may be seen.
 Precautions are similar to those discussed for bisphosphonates.

 Raloxifene is a selective oestrogen receptor modulator and may be used in postmenopausal osteoporosis.
 Side effects include hot flushes, vaginal dryness and leg cramps.

 There is a risk of venous thromboembolism and stroke.
 It should not be used in women with a history of venous thromboembolism or if a patient has prolonged immobilisation.
 Contraindications also include cholestasis, endometrial cancer, undiagnosed uterine bleeding, child-bearing age and lactation.
 It has been associated with a reduced risk of breast cancer but use in patients with breast cancer should be avoided.

-May be given in the form of unopposed oestrogen or oestrogen in combination with progesterone for the prevention of fracture in women at high risk.
-Normally reserved for use in younger women as side effect profile is better.
+HRT can be given in the form of unopposed oestrogen or oestrogen in combination with progesterone for the prevention of fracture in women at high risk.
+It is normally reserved for use in younger women as the side effect profile is better.

 Discuss adverse lifestyle factors like alcohol and smoking.
 Provide the necessary support to help patients who are considering a lifestyle change.
 Assess vitamin D and calcium and consider the need for supplementation.

-A falls assessment should be completed (including medication review) - and steps taken to reduce the risk of falls.
-Regular ‘weight bearing’ exercise, taking into account individual patients needs, should be advised.
+A falls assessment should be completed (including medication review) - and steps are taken to reduce the risk of falls.
+Regular ‘weight bearing’ exercise, taking into account individual patients abilities, should be advised.